trunk-io/pants-sample-repo/README.md

 - `--changed-since=origin/${MERGE_INSTANCE_BRANCH}` will make Pants only consider targets that have changed directly between the current PR and the branch Merge Queue will merge the PR into
-- `--changed-dependents=transitive` will also make Pants include the targets that are dependant on the directly changed targets above
+- `--changed-dependents=transitive` will also make Pants include the targets that are dependent on the directly changed targets above
 - `list` will list out the changed targets and their dependents